 - Stir in basil, salt, and black pepper.

 - Add tomatoes and broth, stir, bring to a boil, then reduce the heat (to about medium-low heat) to a simmer.
-Cover ajar and cook 10 minutes.
+Cover with lid slightly ajar and cook 10 minutes.

 - Stir in creme fraiche (or heavy cream).
 If you want it more creamy, stir in a little more.

 - Once done, blend soup with immersion blender until smooth.

 - To serve, divide the soup into bowls and garnish to taste (if desired) with any of the garnish ideas.
 Enjoy!

 Nutrition estimate (if provided) is based on 1 Serving.

 Nutrition information (if provided) is provided as a courtesy and should be considered an estimate only.
 Ingredients can vary and Girl Heart Food makes no guarantees to the accuracy of this information.
 It should not be considered a substitute for a professional nutritionist’s advice.